Jun Hong Lu: Founding of Guan Yin Citta Dharma Door

 In Dec.
 2013, invited to give a speech at Institute for Cultural Diplomacy (ICD).

 In Sep.
 2015, attended the "High Level Forum on the Culture of Peace" held at the United Nations headquarters, at the invitation of the President of the United Nations General Assembly.

 In May 2017, invited to give a keynote speech at the United Nations Day of Vesak Commemoration at the UNESCO Headquarters in Paris.

 in Sep.
 2017, invited to give a keynote speech on the culture of peace at the Italian Parliament.

 Now there are over 10 million people following Master Lu's teaching.
-And his followers have setup some local offices to continue propagation of Guan Yin Citta Dharma Door and Chinese traditional culture.
+And his followers have set up some local offices to continue propagation of Guan Yin Citta Dharma Door and Chinese traditional culture.